It outlives our letters

 we are embarrassed to voice it

-in our short sleeves.
+in short sleeves.

 It fills the corner in light.